 Benefit: Project your unique identity with a custom signature.

-Custom Signature helps you design unique signatures and tailor them to the kind of mails you send.
+Custom Signature helps you design unique signatures and tailor them to the kind of emails you send.
 It works with both plant text and HTML emails.

 Outlook allows you to set up multiple signatures for each account, but this Microsoft add-in can attach a different signature to every type of email.